 It is now a well proven fact that having an animal in our life can mean fewer trips to the doctor, lower blood pressure, lower cholesterol levels, and decreases the chance of dying from a heart attack.

 Many parents add a four legged friend to the family believing this will be good for the children.
 For the most part they are right.
 Children who have contact with animals tend to have higher self esteem, be more involved in activities such as sports, hobbies, clubs or chores, and develop more nurturing behavior.
 They also tend to be more empathetic towards both animals and people.
-Not that I’m suggesting everyone rush out tomorrow and buy Johnny a dog, without first considering the financial and time commitments involved.
+Not that I’m suggesting everyone rush out tomorrow and buy Johnny a pony, without first considering the financial and time commitments involved.
 However, with careful planning, selection and consideration of individual circumstances, adding an animal to your family can provide your children with valuable opportunities to learn about life, responsibility and to nurture and care for others.

 Pet-owning seniors tend to go to the doctor less, cope better with stress, are more active and less lonely.

 While animals can enhance our physical and emotional health at any time, this bond is particularly powerful when we are feeling vulnerable, stressed or are facing challenge, loss or major change in our lives, as the following quote from Susan Chernak McElroy’s book Animals as Teachers and Healers expresses: